Westport High School (Missouri)

 Westport High School was a public high school located at 315 East 39th Street in Kansas City, Missouri.
 It was part of the Kansas City, Missouri School District.
 A trowel was used to lay the cornerstone of the school on June 8, 1907.
 The Class of 1957 presented a frame with the exact trowel on October 6, 2007 to coincide with their 50th anniversary and the 100th anniversary of the school.
 Westport closed in 2010; its building was listed on the National Register of Historic Places in 2015.

 History

 The school was established in the 19th century, moving into its own building in 1891 with an 1897 addition coming subsequently, and joining the Kansas City school system in 1898 as Westport was annexed to Kansas City.
 The high school was across the street from Westport Middle School and it opened in the fall of 1908.
 It was considered the finest school in Kansas City and among the finest in the county, at a cost of nearly $500,000, and built of stone and vitrified brick.

 Westport High School was the last school to become Achievement First in 2009-2010.
 The purpose was to prepare students for post-secondary education and high-quality careers.

+Primitivo Garcia

+Primitivo Garcia was a 23 year old Mexican immigrant who attended night classes at Westport High to learn English and become an American citizen.
+As class was letting out on November 15, 1967, a pregnant teacher, Margaret Kelso was attacked on the street by a gang of teenagers who stole her purse.
+Garcia and his brother Alfredo pulled the attackers off the woman and began fighting.
+Primitivo was shot once by the assailants and later died in the hospital from his wounds.
+His bravery was widely praised by the city and on the 25th anniversary of his death, an elementary school was named in his honor.